-In the dashboard you will see the data from Waves 1, 2, 3, and 4 displayed by region, along with the aggregate results for all of Ontario.
-You can select each Wave on its own or select all four Waves to compare findings for June, August, October, and February.
+In the dashboard you will see the data from surveys 1, 2, 3, and 4 displayed by region, along with the aggregate results for all of Ontario.
+You can select each survey on its own or select all four surveys to compare findings for June, August, October, and February.
 The dashboard also allows you to set custom views and filter the data by categories like discipline, age, region, health risks, and arts attendance frequency.
 A one-page user guide prepared by WolfBrown on how to use the dashboard is available here.
 In addition, WolfBrown’s brief (15-minute) demonstration of the Ontario AOM dashboard with helpful pointers for new users is available on Vimeo.

 WolfBrown AOM – Phase 2 Ontario Data Dashboard